 7. Orange Juice

-Fortified orange juice can provide you with 100 IU of vitamin D per cup, which is a good source of vitamin D. Orange juice can be a great addition to any meal and adds a tropical flavor your taste buds will enjoy.
+Another great vegan food with vitamin d is fortified orange juice which can provide you with 100 IU of vitamin D per cup, which is a good source of vitamin D. Orange juice can be a great addition to any meal and adds a tropical flavor your taste buds will enjoy.

 **It is important to understand what kinds of food you are eating on your vegan diet before determining whether they are good sources of vitamin D. Some foods are packed with vitamin D but can lose their vitamin D value through the cooking process.
 Therefore, it may be required to eat some of your foods raw in order to keep the vitamin D count high.
 Certain mushrooms require raw consumption as cooked consumption can cook the vitamin D right out.